harshitbhannaria/FreeRTOS_Alarm_system_in_stm32cubeMXide/README.md

 These are the startup files for STMCUBEMXIDE ⬆️ the main.c file is also being mentioned:-
-Use it after configuration of all the FreeRTOS :
+Use it after configuration of all the FreeRTOS parameters:-